clemlatz/noktime-server/README.md

 TODO
 ----
- - Highlight #projects & @clients
  - Sync between devices (dropbox ?)
- - Projects & clients management
- - Time managment
  - Backbone.js ?
  - Add notes to task

 CHANGELOG
 ---------

+0.4 (2014-08-31)
+ - Time management
+ - Fixed a bug in projects and clients highlighting

 0.3 (2014-08-28)
  - Added @project and #client highlighting in task name